 At HighPoint we cover all of the main subjects: Math, Science, Social Studies, Language Arts, and the Humanities which usually include Art, Music and/or Theater.
 We also offer additional electives that middle and high school students can choose such as our Yearbook, Public Speaking, Art, Spanish, etc.

 No. Uniforms are not required.
 We do ask that students wear comfortable, clean clothes and dress in a modest fashion.

 Yes!
 The first and second students are at the annual tuition rate.
 The third student and on receives a discount.

 How much will curriculum cost?

 Curriculum costs are not included in tuition.
 Depending on grade level and where purchased, estimated costs are $200 – $300 per student.

 What is the tuition?

 The cost to attend HighPoint Hybrid Academy is $4,800 if you self-pay.
-There is optional funding available, which covers all of the tuition ($4,000), but not the on-site fee ($800).
+There is optional funding available, which covers all of the tuition ($4,000), however does not cover the admininstrative fee ($800).
 Payment plans start at as little as $80 a month for those that choose the funding.
 We also offer a multi-student discount with the third student and on.
 Additionally, there is a one-time student application fee, a yearly student enrollment fee, and curriculum costs.